 Tripawds Rescue Fund Program Guidelines

 The Tripawds Foundation Rescue program is a matching grant.
-It pays $500 toward the cost of amputation surgery for dogs and cats.
+It can pay $500 toward the cost of amputation surgery for dogs and cats.
 The animals must be in the care of a public animal shelter or 501c3 charitable animal rescue that is actively fundraising for the animal’s care on social media.

 This program is open to all public animal shelters or 501c3 charitable animal rescues in the U.S. facilitating medical care to an animal in need of amputation surgery.
 Any eligible organization can apply regardless of location, size or annual revenues, including non-profit “Friends of” organizations supporting public shelters.